§ 164.504 Uses and disclosures: Organizational requirements

 HIPAA Survival Guide Note

-Note: To understand the detailed requirements of elements mandatory in a Business Associate contract, you will need to refer to the specifications under (2).
+Note: To understand the detailed requirements of elements mandatory in a Business Associate Agreement, you will need to refer to the specifications under (2).
 The required elements mandate specific contract language.
-Providers are encouraged to seek advice of counsel regarding business associate contracts.
+Providers are encouraged to seek advice of counsel regarding business associate agreements.

-The bottom line is that if you are doing business with a Business Associate you must have a contract.
-Furthermore, that contract must contain language that meets the requirements of this standard.
-One critical question is who qualifies as a Business Associate (refer back to the definition in §160).
-The definition is broad and includes many potential "partners" with whom a CE, as part of their operations, has a business need to share individually identifiable health information with.
+The bottom line is that if you are doing business with a Business Associate you must have a Business Associate Agreement (contract).
+Furthermore, the Business Associate Agreement must contain language that meets the requirements of this standard.
+One critical question is who qualifies as a Business Associate (refer back to the Business Associate definition in §160.103).
+The definition is broad and includes many potential "partners" with whom a Covered Entity, as part of their operations, has a business need to share individually identifiable health information with.

-Whether or not you have the necessary Business Associate contracts in place is clearly an HHS auditable point.
-Each practice should have, at a minimum, a standard Business Associate contract executed by all its business associates.
-You certainly will not be able to make a compelling argument regarding "good faith" compliance if you are utilizing Business Associate services without a contract.
+Whether or not you have the necessary Business Associate Agreements in place is clearly an HHS auditable point.
+Each practice should have, at a minimum, a standard Business Associate Agreement executed by all its business associates.
+You certainly will not be able to make a compelling argument regarding "good faith" compliance if you are utilizing Business Associate services without an agreement.

-For example, a provider's use of an Internet hosted practice management/EHR application clearly implies the need for a Business Associate contract.
-Furthermore, even a non-hosted application may require a Business Associate contract if the vendor is given access to the system in order to provide technical support.
+For example, a provider's use of an Internet hosted practice management/EHR application clearly implies the need for a Business Associate Agreement.
+Furthermore, even a non-hosted application may require a Business Associate Agreement if the software vendor is given access to the system in order to provide technical support.
 In short, the increased use of technology on the part of providers mandates that additional attention be paid to business associate relationships.

-Again, our recommendation is that you seek advice of counsel regarding Business Associate contract issues.
+Again, our recommendation is that you seek advice of counsel regarding Business Associate Agreement issues.
 The HITECH Act's requirements regarding business associates provide yet another reason for doing so.